alyf-de/simple_subscription/README.md

 2. Select a **Customer**
 3. Add items to the table
 4. Select a **Sales Taxes and Charges Template**
-5. Save and submit
+5. Click "Save"

+Actions:

+- Submit a **Simple Subscription** to start generating invoices.

-New **Sales Invoices** will be generated at the beginning of every month for the previous month.
+    - New invoices will be generated at the beginning of every month for the previous month.

-If you need a **Sales Invoices** immediately, click the button "Create invoice for last month".
+    - If you need an invoice immediately, click the button "Create invoice for last month".

+- Cancel a **Simple Subscription** to stop generating invoices.
+- Amend a cancelled **Simple Subscription** to change any values.

 #### License

 MIT